 But going to the Kentucky Derby for the first time can be super confusing.
 We know you have questions, such as just how big should my hat be (very big) and are there ways to save money at the Derby (yes)?
 In our ultimate Kentucky Derby guide for first-timers, you’ll find everything you need to know – and maybe a bit extra – about attending the “Run for the Roses!”

-- How to Dress for the Kentucky Derby
+- How to Bet on the Kentucky Derby (By A Local)

 What is the History of the Kentucky Derby?